-The bill amends the existing law governing the Enhanced 911 system fund by instituting stricter guidelines for fund usage.
-It introduces new legal language that mandates that funds be exclusively allocated for expenditures that directly support 911 call delivery and dispatch operations, including operational expenses, technology, and personnel costs.
-The bill explicitly prohibits the use of these funds for subsidizing commercial wireless infrastructure unrelated to 911 services, general public safety expenditures not tied to 911 operations, and administrative overhead not directly related to service delivery.
-Additionally, it requires the Department of Safety to maintain a separate accounting of all revenues and expenditures from the fund to ensure transparency and accountability.
-The bill also grants the Division of Emergency Services and Communications (DESC) greater independence in managing the fund, allowing it to conduct audits and publish reports without prior approval from the commissioner.
+This bill amends the existing law governing the Enhanced 911 system fund by instituting stricter guidelines for fund usage.
+The new legal language specifies that funds must be exclusively allocated for expenditures that directly support 911 call delivery and dispatch operations, including operational expenses, technology, and personnel costs.
+It prohibits the use of these funds for subsidizing commercial wireless infrastructure unrelated to 911 services, general public safety expenditures not tied to 911 operations, and administrative overhead not directly related to service delivery.
+Additionally, the bill mandates the Department of Safety to maintain a separate accounting of all revenues and expenditures from the fund, enhancing transparency and accountability.

 Statutes affected: